Nitro (fka Banana Cake Pop)

 Logging

-Nitro includes open telemetry logging, allowing seamless log collection and analysis directly within the app.
+Nitro includes Open Telemetry logging, allowing seamless log collection and analysis directly within the app.
 This documentation provides guidance on setting up and utilizing logging features in Nitro for enhanced monitoring, debugging, and performance analysis of your APIs.

 API Logs